codeguyakash/mysqlwithnode/README.md

-Below is a sample API documentation README for your project:

----

-# Blog API
+# Blog API with mysql

 This API provides endpoints to manage blogs, including creating, reading, updating, and deleting blogs.